OPM/ResInsight-UserDocumentation/content/misc/Preferences.md

 ![]({{< relref "" >}}images/misc/PreferencesEclipseGrid.png)

+- Behaviour When Loading Data
   - **Compute DEPTH Related Properties** -- If not present, compute DEPTH, DX, DY, DZ, TOP, BOTTOM when loading new cases.
   - **Load and Show SOIL** -- Control if SOIL is loaded and applied to grid per default.
+- Fault Import
-- **Import Faults/NNCs/Advanced MSW Data** -- Disable options to reduce case import time.
+  - **Import Faults** -- Controls import of Faults.
+  - **Include Inactive Cells in Fault Geometry** -- Controls display of inactive cells in Fault Geometry.
-- **Include File Absolute Path Prefix** -- Prefix used on Windows if include files use absolute UNIX paths.
+  - **Include File Absolute Path Prefix** -- Windows platform: Additional prefix used when searching for files on the file system.
+The prefix is used when searching for keywords like FAULTS and EQUIL.
+- Well Import
+  - **Skip Import of Simulation Well Data** -- Disable import of simulation well data for reducing case import time.
+  - **Import Advanced MSW Data**

 - **Use Result Index File** -- If enabled ResInsight will try to save a result index file when opening a new case (stored in the same directory as the _`*.EGRID`_ file with filename _`<casename>.RESINSIGHT_IDX`_) If existing, ResInsight will use the index file when loading the case resulting in a significant speedup.
-- **Skip Import of Simulation Well Data** -- Disable import of simulation well data for reducing case import time.

 ## Summary